chouchouflyfly/learngit/readme.txt

 test22
 333
-creating a new branch is simple and quick dev2222 newnew fastforward
+creating  new branch is simple and quick dev2222 newnew fastforward